Function assignment options - Part 1

 I recently read a piece listing over 10 reasons why Say's Law doesn't stand up and in particular doesn't apply to today's economy.
 Most of the criticisms were attributed to Keynes.

-However, I also noticed that as economic policy priorities shifted through time Say's Law, which was essentially minding its own business, was attacked even more vehemently to justify why the latest mode of economic "thinking", which has moved us into highly precarious territory, on an incremental basis, has been a quantum, but irrational, leap in economic logic.
+However, I also noticed that as economic policy priorities shifted through time.
+Say's Law, which has essentially been minding its own business, has been attacked quite vehemently to justify why the latest mode of economic "thinking" and "practice" is "how the real economy works".
+This has moved us into highly precarious territory, as a quantum, but irrational, leap in economic logic.
 In following this trail of criticism it occurred to me that what is a general principle, Say's Law, was being attacked on the basis of altering Function Assignment Options.
 It is very easy to attack any general principle, especially those that apply to the whole economy, but such criticisms usually don't detract from the value of the general principle but rather expose the motivations of those on the attack.

 I don't have time to deal with all of the criticisms but I cover two in this article.
 The others can be dismissed but in any case are covered in other articles on this site.
 However, the emerging lessons don't only apply to Say's Law but they expose an illogical pursuit of policies based on exogenous money.
 This is what caused the 1929 Crash and Great Depression.